enderpirate98/nextcloud/README.md

 After you login a popup will prompt you to change the username and password, please do so

-You can use your own domain that you can purchased but in this guide we will use a free duckdns subdomain along with setting it up with dynamic dns because most of the time resedential internet does not come with a public static ip
+You can use your own domain that you purchased but in this guide we will use a free duckdns subdomain along with setting it up with dynamic dns because most of the time resedential internet does not come with a public static ip

 Go to [duckdns.org](https://duckdns.org), create an account, and claim your own subdomain, also save your token for later